cosminasolomon/myApp/README.md

 ### Quizzilla App
 <h3 align="left">About the app</h3>

-<p align="left"> Quizzilla App is a quiz app with endless questions generated with a trivia API.
+<p align="left"> Quizzilla App is a quiz app for mobile with endless questions generated with a trivia API.
 </p>

 <h3 align="left">Used technologies</h3>